 Capital allowances

 ‘Capital allowances’ is the term used to describe the deduction we are able to claim on your behalf for capital expenditure, such as business equipment, in lieu of depreciation.
+Capital allowances are broadly available to unincorporated businesses accounting under the accruals basis and to companies.

 Annual Investment Allowance (AIA)